 You're debating with your friend over weight loss methods.
 Your friend says that if you exercise 4 or 5 times per week, you'll definitely lose weight.
-You think that that's usually true, but you can also remember some examples of people you knew who exercised a lot but didn't lose weight.
-You say:
+You think that that's usually true, but you can also remember some examples of people you knew who exercised a lot but didn't lose weight, so you say this.

 That's not necessarily true.